aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/tab-stop/insert-or-update-paragraph-tab-stop-in-a-document/_index.md

 ﻿---
-title: "Insert or update a paragraph tab stop in a Word document"
+title: "Insert or update a paragraph tab stop in a Word document online"
-second_title: " online"
 articleTitle: "Insert or update a paragraph tab stop"
 linktitle: "Insert or update a paragraph tab stop"
 type: docs